EU dismayed as Lukashenko 'terrorises' media

 The EU and the Council of Europe joined the outcry.

-Tuesday's raids were a "complete violation of ... fundamental freedoms, human rights and the rule of law," an EU foreign service spokesman said.
+Tuesday's attacks were a "complete violation of ... fundamental freedoms, human rights and the rule of law," an EU foreign service spokesman said.

 "Hundreds of politically motivated trials have taken place.
 Belarusians have been denied the most basic rights, including the right to fair trial, and the right to humane treatment in custody," he added.